Background Music for LinkedIn Videos

 In that case, don’t just use any song you like.

-If you want to use famous music, you should contact the PROs (Personal Rights Organizations), who manage the copyright of the vast majority of songs.
+If you want to use famous music, you should contact the PROs (Performance Rights Organizations), who manage the copyright of the vast majority of songs.

 However, when you know the amounts they ask for to be able to legally use the song you want, you will not feel like it.